dominictarr/meta-test/README.md

 #Meta-Test (alpha)#

-aims:
+  Meta-test doesn't just run tests, it runs <i>experiments</i>. tests can be run in different node versions, and with different dependency versions. detecting compatibility with the coding eco-system.

-  meta-test aims to be a reliable and flexible test framework that extracts very good information about the behaviour of code it's currently optomised for robustness. the worst kind of bug in a test framework is one that creates false results (false negative or false positive). the next worse is one that obscures true results.
+  meta-test is currently alpha status. please contact me for any questions!

 current features:

   * run expresso, and nodeunit tests (adapters use a very simple API easy to add more)
   * run plain node.js scripts which just throw an exception on failure.
-  * isolate tests in a seperate node process.
+  * isolate tests in a separate node process.
   * detect compatibility with node versions by testing in each version (>=0.2.0)
   * test runner plugin to detect npm dependencies & test with different dependency versions (with node >= 0.3.0)
   * a standard reporting API independent of test framework.